Lfahima/azure_intro_assessment/azure.md

 ## Database Services:

 ### Azure Cosmos DB (NoSQL)
 * Is a database for the creation of applications.
-We have become increasingly reliant on applications to give us information and data, the Microsoft website also explains how applications are needed in real-time to offer information as soon as possible.
+The Microsoft website also explains how we have become increasingly reliant on applications to give us fast information and data, and the Cosmo DB is making sure of just that.
-* The Cosmo DB is making sure of just that, it expedites the information being relayed from applications and insures ideal progression of applications, with the highest delivery speed offered.
-* Multiple languages can be used to develops apps (open source APIs and numerous SDKs).
+* Multiple languages can be used to develops apps (APIs and SDKs).
-* The Cosmo DB manages updates and development, which saves consumers time and money.
-T
+* The Cosmo DB manages app updates and development, which saves consumers time and money.
-* Also mentioned in the document, it’s a much more “cost effective” approach.
-* It was also mentioned how Cosmo DB offers many benefits to applications with large data such as mobile apps, gaming apps, etc.
+* It was also mentioned in the document that Cosmo DB offers many benefits to applications with large data such as mobile apps, gaming apps, etc.

 Interact with Azure Cosmos DB (NoSQL) using python by utilizing SDK and APIs.